Want to create a healthy kitchen for diet success?

 This flavor enhancer is a toxic additive.
 It’s linked to obesity, diabetes, digestive issues, neurological and brain damage, and fatty liver.
 It causes or contributes to a host of health issues.

-Label says: hydrolyzed/textured vegetable protein, textured protein, yeast extract, gelatin, malted barley, rice syrup, brown rice syrup, or soy sauce.
-Many restaurants commonly use MSG.
+Label says: hydrolyzed/textured vegetable protein, yeast extract, gelatin, malted barley, rice syrup, or soy sauce.
+Many restaurants use MSG.

-Healthy kitchen alternatives: Tamari, coconut aminos, tomatoes, or mushrooms.
+Healthy kitchen: Tamari, coconut aminos, tomatoes, or mushrooms.

-Made from rapeseed, most canola oil is genetically modified.
+Made from rapeseed, most canola is a GMO.
 Like most vegetable oils, canola is highly processed.
 It’s often refined, bleached, and deodorized.
 This adds toxins and removes nutrients including the omega-3s.
 The manufacturing process makes it partially hydrogenated.

 10. Trans Fats

-Label says: vegetable oil, canola oil, corn oil, soybean oil, cottonseed oil, margarine, or butter spread.
-Avoid terms like hydrogenated oil, partially hydrogenated oil, or fractionated oil.
+Label says: vegetable/canola/corn/soy/cottonseed oil, margarine, or butter spread.
+Avoid terms like hydrogenated or fractionated.